Estimated reading time: 13 minutes

 Preferred landing page (PLP)

-your visitor follow a carefully crafted search snippet to a page that specifically targets their search query.
-The page they land on has information they’re looking for, and a clear cut call-to-action (CTA).
+Your visitor follows a carefully crafted search snippet to a page that specifically targets their search query.
+As part of your content strategy, the page they land on has the information they’re looking for and a clear call-to-action (CTA).

-In other words, a preferred landing page is targeted for a specific term.
-The traffic is somewhat prequalified, because you already know they’re interested in the content on the page.
+In other words, a preferred landing page is targeted for a specific term or purpose.
+The traffic is somewhat prequalified because you already know they’re interested in the content on the page.
 You then provide a call-to-action that is crafted to match the content on the page.

 A preferred landing page is “the page the publisher prefers visitors to land on from a specific link or search term.”
 The ultimate goal of a landing page is for your visitors to answer your “call to action”, be it buying your product or giving their email address.

-Sometimes, preferred landing analysis will uncover a better LP than the one that was initially targeted.
+Sometimes, an analysis will uncover a better landing page than the one that was initially targeted.
 If this is the case, there are three choices:

 - Change the preferred landing pages

-- Consolidate the two landing pages into a single PLP
+- Consolidate the two landing pages into a single, tightly targeted landing page

 - Update the preferred landing page where it’s lacking